wongsingfo/comp-sys/docs/net-sys/kafka.md

 - role
   - Leader / master / primary
   - Follower / replicas / slave / secondary / hot standby
-- writes only accepted on the leader
+- writes only accepted on the leader, but reads accepted by any followers.
 - synchrounous update:
   - Too slow
   - semi-synchorous: in practice, there is one node to be synchronous; that gurantees that we have an up-to-date copy of the data at least two nodes.